DLT-EarlyBirds/it-compliance/README.md

 #### Our solution:

-With _Aud-IT_ we attempt to solve the problem of standardized claims on which agree the FSP, the auditor and the supervisory authority.
+With _Aud-IT_ we attempt to solve the problem of standardized claims on which the FSP, the auditor and the supervisory authority can agree.
 We leave the problem of standardized evidence generating algorithms and evidence representation for future work and contributions.

 Our proposed auditing process:

-- A supervisory authority issues references to regulations (including their content) to a DLT network in which auditors and FSPs particpate as well
+- A supervisory authority issues references to regulations (including their content) to a DLT network in which auditors and FSPs participate as well.

-- FSPs and auditors suggest claim templates for each rule of the newly issued regulation.
-These templates are examined by the supervisory authority and only claim templates, which would prove compliance when verified, are accepted and broadcasted to all parties.
+- FSPs and auditors suggest claim templates (ways to comply to a rule) for each rule of the newly issued regulation.
+These templates are examined by the supervisory authority and only claim templates, which would prove compliance when fulfilled, are accepted and broadcasted to all parties.

-- Each FSP instantiates the regulation graph consisting of regulations, rules and claim templates.
-They then extend this graph with claims specific to their IT systems and logs (we call them specific claims) and submit these with attachments containing the evidence to the network and share it only with the respective supervisory authority and auditor.
+- Each FSP has access to the regulation graph consisting of regulations, rules and claim templates.
+They then extend this graph with claims specific to their IT systems and logs (we call them specific claims), submit these with attachments containing the evidence to the network, and share it only with the respective supervisory authority and auditor.

 - When auditing the auditor doesn't need to check the FSP claims, since he and the supervisory authority already agreed on.
 He only needs to check the evidence representation attached to the specific claim.